 In 1969, two child care centers were created in Lafayette with a common goal of providing affordable child care to working families.
 Lafayette Community Day Care Center, founded by the Ladies Auxiliary of Cary Home, began operating out of the First Baptist Church.
 The original Dennis Burton Day Care Center, founded by members of the North Side Community Neighborhood, provided child care at the Second Baptist Church.
 Both centers became member agencies of the United Way of Greater Lafayette.
 In 1976, the centers merged to become Tippecanoe County Child Care, Inc. (TCCC).

 In April of 2013, the agency re-branded to become Right Steps Child Development Centers (Right Steps).
-For over 45 years, the agency has evolved to a multi-program agency that provides families with early care and education, after school care and enrichment, child care resource and referral services, as well as assistance through the Child and Adult Care Food Program.
+For over 45 years, the agency has evolved to a multi-program agency that provides families with early care and education, child care resource and referral services, as well as assistance through the Child and Adult Care Food Program.

 - In 1978, The Family Day Care Home Sponsorship began as a pilot program for the State of Indiana under the TCCC umbrella.
 This resulted in the Child and Adult Care Food Program, as well as the Child Care Resource Network..

 - From 1994 to 2010, TCCC operated Sunrise Child Care Center, which provided care for children of teenage mothers who were in school or returning to school following childbirth.
 Right Steps continues to operate one infant classroom in the former Durgan Elementary School to serve Lafayette School Corporation's Teen Parent Initiative.
 Enrollment is conducted solely through Jefferson High School.